 What is Impact Space?

 Impact Space is a collaborative, participant-driven event for campaigners and fundraisers from across Europe, organised by more onion, and formerly known as ECF Europe.
 2020 would have been our tenth annual in-person event.
+We’re delighted to finally get the chance to deliver our tenth event with a new name and venue, and with additional online elements to allow more people to join us from more places.
 Find out more here.

 Who can attend Impact Space?

 Impact Space is a participant-generated event for campaigners and fundraisers, so it’s important that we bring together a group of people with experience and expertise to share.
 That’s why we ask you to apply, and to tell us about your experience on your application form.